lbl-srg/MPCPy/README.md

 ## Description
 MPCPy facilitates the testing and implementation of Model Predictive Control (MPC) for building systems.
 The software package focuses on the use of data-driven simplified physical or statistical models to predict building performance and optimize control.
 Modules exist for importing data, interacting with a real or emulated system, estimating and validating data-driven models, and optimizing control inputs.

+## Dependencies

+MPCPy takes advantage of many third-party software packages.
+The following is a list of packages that the current version of MPCPy has been tested with:

+**Python Packages**
+- matplotlib 1.5.1
+- numpy 1.11.0
+- pandas 0.17.1
+- python-dateutil 2.4.2
+- pytz 2014.10
+- scikit-learn 0.18.1
+- tzwhere 2.3
+- estimationpy
+**Modelica Environments**
+- JModelica 1.17

 ## License

 MPCPy is available under the following open-source [license](https://github.com/lbl-srg/MPCPy/blob/master/license.txt)